jaxmayhem/averagesecurityguy.github.io/_posts/2016-08-17-i-was-a-junior.md

 ---
 layout: post
-title: I Was a Junior
+title: I was a Junior
 ---

 ## In the beginning